 As well as using large amounts of water to clean the pipelines, liquid processing companies frequently use cleaning chemicals to prepare the pipeline for the next batch.
 The resulting wastewater often requires on-site treatment before it can be discharged into waterways.

 Even then, not all companies have a dedicated on-site wastewater treatment system.
 Therefore, some manufacturers must incur even higher costs by having to transport or discharge their effluent to treatment centres.
 The costs of removal or treatment of waste from production plants has become a major expense to companies that process liquids and is adversely impacting the bottom line.

 Manufactures can achieve significant savings and improved profitability by incorporating pigging into their processing operations.
 This is through much reduced levels of effluent and chemical waste, and the subsequent disposal costs.

 Because there is less product being wasted with a pigging system, pipelines are easier to clean, and there’s much less cleaning and rinsing required.
 At the same time, less cleaning chemicals are required which will lower costs significantly.
 Along with the immediate product savings, the efficient recovery of product means waste treatment and disposal costs decline as there’s less product being flushed to waste.
 In this way, the environmental benefits of pigging are significant.

 Reduced Labour Costs

-Cleaning processing equipment can be time-consuming and labour intensive.
-In food and beverage manufacturing, it’s estimated that manufacturers spend 20% of their day cleaning and sanitising processing equipment.
+Cleaning processing equipment can be time-consuming and labour-intensive.
+In food and beverage manufacturing, it’s estimated that manufacturers spend 20% of their day cleaning and sanitizing processing equipment.